gsmorgan-dev/gsmorgan-dev/README.md

 # Hey, I'm Gabriel 👋

 I'm a backend engineer based in Apex, NC who loves designing and building the architecture behind systems that solve real problems.
-There's something satisfying about taking a blank slate and turning it into something that actually works — whether that's a clean REST API, a well-structured database, or a containerized service running reliably in production.
+Most of my time is spent working across the stack, from designing REST APIs and database schemas to shipping React interfaces that real people use every day.

-I enjoy working on all kinds of products — developer tools, consumer apps, data platforms, you name it.
-If it's useful and well-built, I'm interested.
+I care about writing software that is clean, maintainable, and actually solves the problem it was built for.
+Whether that is a well-structured database, a secure authentication system, or a containerized service running reliably in production.

 ---